bluegroundltd/transactional-outbox/UPGRADING.md

 ## v.2.x.x

+### v.2.3.0 - Support for grouping and ordering outbox items

+Release 2.3.0 introduces support for grouping and ordering outbox items.
+Applications that want to take advantage of the new features would need to:
+- Implement the appropriate providers.
+- Configure them through `withGroupIdProvider` and `withGroupingConfiguration` in `TransactionalOutboxBuilder`.
+- Update implementations of `OutboxStore#fetch` and `OutboxStore#update`.

+The functionality is **optional** and applications that do not wish to use it, can continue to use the library as before.

+#### Persistence changes (i.e. `OutboxItem` and `OutboxStore`)

+A new field (`groupId`) has been added to the `OutboxItem` class.
+It allows for an arbitrary value which applications may use to group outbox items together.
+The field has a default value of `null` to maintain backward compatibility but implementors that would like to utilize it, should set/update it appropriately in `OutboxStore#fetch` and `OutboxStore#update`.

+In order to support the grouping and ordering functionality, the library needs to have access to **all the outbox items that potentially belong to the same group**.
+This includes items that may not be eligible for processing (e.g. scheduled for a later time, or failed).
+Accordingly, `OutboxStore#fetch` should be updated to return them.
+It is envisioned that most implementations will first fetch the relevant items and then use the `groupId` value to also retrieve items with the same value.

+Furthermore, the library will now perform a runtime filtering of the fetched items so that it will only process the ones that are actually eligible.
+Therefore, **it is no longer necessary** for the `OutboxStore#fetch` implementations to filter out non-eligible items.
+However, implementors could still do so, to limit the amount of items returned and improve performance (provided as described above that they also return all the same-group items).

+#### Grouping and ordering providers

+- `OutboxGroupIdProvider` should be implemented by all applications that want to use the `groupId` field for identifying groups.
+The provider is invoked after adding an outbox item to the store and should return the group id value for the item or `null` if the item does not belong to a group.
+By default, the library utilizes a provider that always returns null.
+- `OutboxGroupingProvider` allows for implementing a completely custom solution for grouping items.
+The provider is invoked after the items are fetched and should return a list of `OutboxItemGroup`s.
+Most applications won't need to implement this provider since by default the library utilizes a provider that automatically groups items based on the `groupId` field which should be good enough for most use cases.
+- `OutboxOrderingProvider` is utilized by the default grouping provider to allow for custom ordering when using the built-in (i.e. `groupId` based) grouping implementation.
+The provider is invoked after the items are grouped and should return a list of `OutboxItem` in the desired order.
+By default, the library utilizes a provider that returns the items in the order they were provider.

 ### v.2.2.0 - Common implementation for scheduled and instant processing

 Release 2.2.0 introduces the **option** to use the same implementation for handling both scheduled (i.e. `monitor`) and